 While Samsung is busy sponsoring the NFL playoff favorites with top-notch gadgets for their stadiums, magic happened elsewhere.
 A small startup headquartered in Fremont, California has already beaten Samsung to the punch.
 The Royole FlexPai, which debuted in Beijing in October, is a phone-tablet hybrid that features a flexible screen.
-Already available for developers in China, the FlexPai costs $1300 for the 6GB of RAM/128GB variant and $1450 for the 8GB of RAM/256GB version.
+Already available for developers in China, the FlexPai costs a little over $1300 for the 6GB of RAM/128GB variant and about $1450 or so for the 8GB of RAM/256GB version.

 2019 Red Dot Design Award winner, the device shows a unique viable flexible opportunity.
 The company has been working on it for 6 years and around 30 million dollars were invested in development support.

 The phone features a bendable 7.8-inch AMOLED screen that’s made out of flexible plastic and has a 1440p resolution.
 Running along the back of the FlexPai is a hinge, where you can bend the device in half as if you’re closing a book.